RyanClementsHax/notes/languages/csharp/passwordGenerator.md

         //Cryptographically secure random generator
 		using var randomNumberGenerator = new RNGCryptoServiceProvider();

-        //Where we will store the password temporarily var passwordBytes = new byte[512];
+        //Where we will store the password temporarily.
+We want 512 random bytes. var passwordBytes = new byte[512];

         //Fill the password buffer with random bytes